 Her son Joseph II continued the reforms in Hungary.
-In 1781 he issued the "Patent of Toleration", extending certain religious freedoms to Protestants and other non-Catholic confessions.
-In 1785 he cancelled the self-government of previous times and replaced it with ten state districts.
-He transferred many central Hungarian offices from Slovakia to Buda, and abolished the serfdom in Hungary (in Bohemia in 1781).
+In 1781 he issued the "Patent of Toleration", extending certain religious freedoms to Protestants and other non-Catholic faiths.
+In 1785 he abolished the self-government of past regimes and replaced it with ten state districts.
+He transferred many central Hungarian offices from Slovakia to Buda, and abolished serfdom in Hungary (in Bohemia in 1781).

 Slovak national revival